alansfyeung/248acu-website/_pages/payments.md

 </div>

 Our online credit card payments are processed securely through Square.

-A card processing surcharge of 2% applies to credit card payments, so that your full amount of term fees or activity fees goes towards supporting cadets at the unit.
-Thank you for your understanding.
+<small>A card processing surcharge of 2% applies to credit card payments, so that your full amount of term fees or activity fees goes towards supporting cadets at the unit.
+Thank you for your understanding.</small>

 ---